Skip to main content

 Getting a Second Medical Opinion

 Always check with your health plan for specific information on requesting a second medical opinion.
 Generally, you may have to tell your doctor you want a second opinion.
-To maintain your patient-physician relationship, consider speaking to them about your concerns when you ask for a second opinion.
-Then, you should follow your plan's process for getting a second medical opinion.
+To maintain your patient-physician relationship, consider discussing your concerns when you ask for a second opinion.
+Then, you should follow your plan’s process for getting a second medical opinion.

 Be prepared to complete requests to transfer your medical records and your first meeting with the new doctor.
-They will want to know your reasons for requesting a second opinion and a narrative on your journey to a second opinion.
+They will want to know your reasons for requesting a second opinion and a narrative of your healthcare journey so far.

 Understanding and exercising your patient rights helps ensure the quality of your health care and your life.
 If you have any concerns related to your patient rights, you should speak to a health care attorney.
 They are experts in health law and can give you sound legal advice.
-Speak to an experienced health care attorney today.
+Reach out to an experienced healthcare lawyer today.

 Was this helpful?